 "There are a huge number of roundabouts to see, and they come in different configurations," says the research board's transportation safety coordinator, Richard F. Pain, explaining the group's choice of Carmel to host the conference.
 "They're very, very clever in some of the designs.
 They take the concept of the roundabout, and they make it fit."

 Roundabouts, which were developed in the 1960s in the United Kingdom and are common in much of Europe, used to be rare in the United States.
 However, the advantages they hold in terms of safety, congestion mitigation, monetary savings, and aesthetics are making them increasingly popular here.
 Much smaller than traffic circles, or rotaries, they force drivers to slow down to negotiate tight curves.
-Vehicles entering a roundabout are required to yield to traffic already in the circle (see "Roundabouts should be considered when a road is being built," Nov.
+Vehicles entering a roundabout are required to yield to traffic already in the circle (see "When roadway design options are wide open, why not build a roundabout?"
+Nov.
 19, 2005).

 Roundabouts essentially eliminate the potential for the most dangerous types of crashes — right-angle, left-turn, and head-on collisions — because traffic moves in a single direction.
 Compared with traffic signals, they also reduce the likelihood of rear-end crashes because no one speeds up to make a yellow or green light or abruptly stops because a signal turned red.